GeoffSCollins/PolTools/docs/base_distribution.rst

 Download hg38.fa
 ===============================
 **Download hg38.fa**:
-To download the hg38.fa (fasta file for the whole genome), run the following commands:
+To download the hg38.fa (fasta file for the whole genome), run the following commands in the static directory:

 .. code-block:: bash